Karen Carpenter: Health and death

 By late 1981, Carpenter was taking thyroid-replacement medication, which she obtained using the name of Karen Burris, to increase her metabolism.
-She used the medication in conjunction with increased consumption (as many as 90 tablets per night) of the laxatives upon which she had long relied, which caused food to pass quickly through her digestive tract.
-Despite Levenkron's treatment, including confiscation of medications that Carpenter had misused, her condition continued to deteriorate, and she lost more weight eventually reaching an all time low of 77 lb.
+She used the medication in conjunction with increased consumption (as many as 90 tablets per night) of the laxatives upon which she had long relied.
+Despite Levenkron's treatment, including confiscation of medications that Carpenter had misused, her condition continued to deteriorate, and she lost more weight, eventually reaching an adult low of 77 lb.
 She told Levenkron that she felt dizzy and that her heart was beating irregularly.

-In September 1982, she was admitted to Lenox Hill Hospital in New York, where she was placed on intravenous parenteral nutrition.
-The procedure was successful, and she gained 30 lb in a relatively short time, but this put a strain on her heart, which was already weak from years of anorexia.
+In September 1982, she was admitted to Lenox Hill Hospital in New York, where she was placed on parenteral nutrition.
+The procedure was successful, and she gained 30 lb in a relatively short time, but this strained her heart, which was already weak from years of anorexia.
 She maintained a relatively stable weight for the rest of her life.

-Carpenter returned to California in November 1982, determined to reinvigorate her career, finalize her divorce, and begin a new album with Richard.
-On December 17, 1982, she performed for the last time as she sang Christmas carols for her godchildren, their classmates, and other friends at the Buckley School in Sherman Oaks, California.
-Carpenter's last public appearance occurred on January 11, 1983, at a gathering of past Grammy Award winners who were commemorating the awards show's 25th anniversary.
-She seemed somewhat frail and fatigued, but according to Warwick, Carpenter was vibrant and outgoing, exclaiming, "Look at me!
+In November 1982, Carpenter returned to California, determined to reinvigorate her career, finalize her divorce, and begin a new album with Richard.
+On December 17, 1982, she performed in public for the last time as she sang Christmas carols for her godchildren, their classmates, and other friends at the Buckley School in Sherman Oaks, California.
+Carpenter's last public appearance was on January 11, 1983, at a gathering of past Grammy Award winners who were commemorating the 25th anniversary of the Grammys.
+She appeared frail and fatigued, but according to Dionne Warwick, was vibrant and outgoing, exclaiming, "Look at me!
 I've got an ass!"
-She also began to write songs for the first time after returning to California and told Warwick that she had "a lot of living left to do".
+She also began to write songs for the first time after returning to California, and told Warwick that she had "a lot of living left to do".